learninglab-dev/the-resources/data/work/how-to.md

 So.
 How do you do it?
 Here are the steps:

 1. open [stackedit.io](https://stackedit.io/app#) on your machine.
-2. log in using `fellows@learninglab.xyz` (ask MK or someone for the password).
+2. log in using `fellows@learninglab.xyz` (ask MK or someone for the password, but you may already know it!)
-3. click on workspaces, select `work` and you should see a bunch of files in the browser on the left.
+3. click on workspaces, select `show your work` and you should see a bunch of files in the browser on the left (*note: you **may** need to accept a request to see your github repositories, and, i*.
 You can select one and edit it, or you can create one of your own.
 (Note: everyone has access to everyone else's files--so be a good member of the collective and don't mess with stuff if it looks like someone else cares deeply about it).

 And that's it, basically